 I did it again.

 It happens to me once in a while.
-I won’t speak a word for hours and people can count the words I utter in the entire day.
-I’m not sure if my family, or friends, notice it but I’ve been battling depression.
-Maybe they notice I’m acting weird but they will never know why.
+I don’t speak a word for hours and people can count the words I utter in the entire day.
+I’m not sure if my family and friends notice it but I’ve been battling depression.
+Maybe they notice I’m acting weird but they might not know or understand why.

 I am not speaking anyway.
 But, aside from I AM NOT OKAY, I want to tell them these: